weaponsforge/send-email/README.md

    }
    ```

+### `npm run docker:test:ui`

+- Docker command counterpart of the `npm run test:ui` script,  compatible with containers running in **Linux** OS.
+- Runs test scripts defined in `*.test.ts` files in watch mode with coverage from a container.
+- Spawns a local report-like website showing each test's real-time status and coverage using vitest-ui accessible at `http://localhost:51204/__vitest__/`.

+### `npm run docker:report:view`

+> **NOTE:** This script requires running `npm test` first to generate a test report into the **/html** directory

+- Docker command counterpart of the `npm run report:view` script.
+- Spins up a local web server accessible at `http://localhost:4174/`
+- Serves the website contents of a test report from the host's **/html** directory

 ### `npm run docker:watch:win`

 Watches file changes in `.ts` files using the `tsc --watch` option with `dynamicPriorityPolling` in Docker containers running in Windows WSL2.